-- 14.1 New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Anzac Day, Queen's Birthday, 8 Hour Day, Christmas Day, Boxing Day and an additional day's holiday to be observed pursuant to sub-clause 14.2 and any other day gazetted as a public holiday for the State are holidays for the purposes of this agreement. - 14.2 In addition to the holidays specified above, an employee shall be entitled to 1 additional day as a holiday in each calendar year.
-Such additional holiday shall be observed on the day when the majority of employees covered by this agreement observe a day as an additional holiday or on another day mutually agreed between the company and the employee.
-The additional holiday is not cumulative and must be taken within each calendar year. - 14.3 Any dispute concerning the day on which an additional holiday is to be taken by an employee will be dealt with in accordance with the procedure set out in clause 34, Grievances and Disputes Procedure. - 14.4 No deductions shall be made from the wages of weekly or part-time employees for any of the holidays referred to in sub-clauses 14.1 and 14.2. - 14.5 For work done on any of the holidays above is paid at, double time and one-half with a minimum payment for 4 hours work. - 14.6 Work done on a Sunday is paid at double ordinary time with a minimum payment for 4 hours work.
+- 14.1 New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Anzac Day, Queen's Birthday, Labour Day, Christmas Day, Boxing Day and an additional day's holiday and any other day gazetted as a public holiday for the State are holidays for the purposes of this agreement. - The additional holiday referred to in clause 14.1 must be observed on the day when the majority of employees covered by this agreement observe a day as an additional holiday or on another day mutually agreed between the company and the employee.
+The additional holiday is not cumulative and must be taken within each calendar year. - 14.3 Any dispute concerning the day on which an additional holiday is to be taken by an employee will be dealt with in accordance with the procedure set out in clause 35, Grievances and Disputes Procedure. - 14.4 No deductions must be made from the wages of weekly or part-time employees for any of the holidays referred to in sub-clauses 14.1 and 14.2. - 14.5 Work done on any of the holidays above is paid at double time and one-half with a minimum payment for 4 hours work. - 14.6 Work done on a Sunday is paid at double ordinary time with a minimum payment for 4 hours work. - 14.7 If an employee is absent from the company's employment on the working day immediately before or the working day immediately after a public holiday and does not have a reasonable excuse or the consent of the company the employee is not entitled to payment for such holiday.